Today we will answer the questions: what is PVC resin? What is PVC resin used for? and How is PVC resin made?

 What Is It Used For?

-PVC resin can be produced in numerous forms and create a variety of items across industries, which makes it
+PVC resin can be produced in numerous forms and create a variety of items across industries, which makes it extremely popular.
+Some common products made with PVC resin are: blood bags, windows and pipes.

 How is PVC Resin Made?